Mariano Matamoros: Biography

 Matamoros was born in Mexico City in 1770.
 He received a Bachelor of Arts in 1786 and a degree in theology in 1789.
 He was ordained as a Roman Catholic priest in 1796 and served in several churches around the city.
 During this time, he started to sympathize with rebellious issues and for this reason, he was jailed by the Spanish colonial authorities shortly after the war started.
 He managed to escape from prison and eventually joined the revolutionary army of José María Morelos on December 16, 1811.

 One day before the Izucar battle, Morelos named him colonel and ordered him to create his own forces.
 With the population of Jantetelco, Matamoros created two regiments of cavalry, two battalions of infantry and one of artillery; in total his forces were composed of 2000 men.

-During the Spanish siege of Cuautla, from February 9 to May 2 of 1812, Morelos recognized Matamoros' ability in the battlefield and promoted him to the rank of lieutenant general, effectively making him second in command of the army.
-One night, Matamoros broke the siege and was able join Miguel Bravo in Aculco.
+During the Spanish siege of Cuautla, from February 9 to May 2, 1812, Morelos recognized Matamoros' ability in the battlefield and promoted him to the rank of lieutenant general, effectively making him second in command of the army.
+One night, Matamoros broke the siege and was able to join Miguel Bravo in Aculco.
 Once the siege was lifted, the campaign continued in Oaxaca; it was surrounded on November 25 of 1812.
 Thereafter, Matamoros won more battles, first in Santo Domingo Tonalá against Manuel Lambrini followed by San Juan Coscomatepec and San Agustín del Palmar against the Asturias battalion.